Cancer: Home Treatment for Sleep ProblemsSkip to the navigation

 - Freeman L (2009).
 Massage therapy.
 Mosby's Complementary and Alternative Medicine: A Research-Based Approach, 3rd ed., chap.
 13, pp. 364-388.
 St. Louis, MO: Mosby Elsevier.

-- Ulbricht C, et al. (2011).
-Complementary, alternative, and integrative therapies.
-In VT DeVita Jr. et al., eds., DeVita, Hellman and Rosenberg's Cancer: Principles and Practice of Oncology, 9th ed., pp. 2550–2561.
-Philadelphia: Lippincott Williams and Wilkins.
+- Ulbricht CE (2015).
+Complementary, alternative, and integrative therapies in cancer care.
+In VT DeVita Jr et al., eds., DeVita, Hellman, and Rosenberg's Cancer Principles and Practices of Oncology, 10th ed., pp. 2163-2174.
+Philadelphia: Walters Kluwer.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine